-Guiding Principle: Retain the existing residential community through programs and incentives that support low-income households.
+Guiding Principle: Retain the existing residential community through programs and incentives that support cost-burdened or severely cost-burdened households.

 The Puget Sound Regional Council's displacement risk map places Algona as a jurisdiction at moderate risk of community displacement.
-As demand for the Algona Housing market increases, the existing community may be pressured out of town by rising costs.
-The City of Algona is committed to ensuring that the existing community stays rooted in place.
+As demand for the Algona Housing market increases, vulnerable populations in the community may be pressured out of town by rising costs.
+The City of Algona is committed to ensuring that the existing community can choose to stay rooted in place.

-There is currently a demand for housing in Algona affordable for extremely low, moderate, and above median income households, with demand for more than four hundred units affordable to people in these income brackets.
-When people with higher incomes cannot find housing affordable to them, they occupy the housing stock for people with lower incomes.
-Currently, there is about a 250-unit surplus of housing affordable to low-income and very low-income households.
-This surplus can absorb some of the demand for higherincome housing.
+There is a demand for affordable housing units in Algona for extremely low (less than 30% AMI), moderate (80-100% AMI), and above (greater than 100% AMI) area median income households.
+When households with incomes over 80% AMI cannot find housing affordable to them, they occupy the housing stock for people with lower incomes.
+Currently, there is about a 250-unit surplus of housing affordable to low-income (50%-80% AMI) and very low-income (30-50% AMI) households and a demand for 460 units among the remaining income levels.
+This surplus can absorb some of the demand for housing affordable to households with over 80% AMI.
 However, as the population increases, there will be less housing to buffer this demand, placing greater pressure on all levels of the housing market.
-The entire community that lives in Algona today will feel this cascading pressure through higher costs of housing in the city.
+The entire community that lives in Algona today may feel a cascading pressure through higher costs of housing in the city.
 For this reason, creating policies that maintain the existing residential community is essential.

 Resources that help current residents keep their homes are crucial to community preservation.
 Alternative homeowner models can help shield residents from large swings in housing costs, as can local housing funds, foreclosure resources, and tenant protections.
-However, when a member of the community experiences homelessness, making sure they have a soft place to land is instrumental to maintaining a sense of community.
+In the event a member of the community needs more support or may be on the verge of homelessness, making sure they have a soft place to land is also instrumental to maintaining a sense of community.
 Temporary emergency housing can help fill this niche.